 Search by document title to find the location of the F-Complex documents on the shelves.
 The following documents are also attached here:

 The Administrative Record is a file maintained at the DOE office and includes documents such as the Historical Site Assessment (HSA), and Engineering Evaluation/Cost Analysis (EE/CA) that are considered or relied upon by DOE for their F-Complex decision-making.
-The AR file will also include the Action Memorandum (AM), that documents the selected alternative.
+The AR file also includes the Action Memorandum (AM), that documents the selected alternative.
 The materials in the AR file are available at the IR; search by document title in the on-line card catalogue at www.scpl.org.
 You can also access the on-line versions of the documents by clicking on the links in the above Regulatory Process section of this webage.

 A copy of the agenda and the presentation are available by clicking on the links below.